 Roberson's career highs keep Vanderbilt NCAA hopes alive

-NASHVILLE, Tenn.
-(AP) Jeff Roberson posted career highs with 23 points and five 3-pointers as Vanderbilt extended its longest winning streak of the season to four games with a 77-48 win over Mississippi State on Saturday.
+The 6-foot-6 forward from Houston posted career highs with 23 points and five 3-pointers as the Commodores extended their longest winning streak of the season to four games with a 77-48 rout of Mississippi State on Saturday.

 Vanderbilt kept its NCAA Tournament hopes alive, hitting 14 of 29 from 3-point range.
 The Commodores are the SEC's top 3-point shooting team.

+Quinndary Weatherspoon led Mississippi State with 15 points, but he was the only Bulldog in double figures.
 Vanderbilt made a 15-0 run that stretched from the end of the first half to early in the second half, increasing the lead to 45-23.
-Mississippi State went nearly nine minutes without a field goal from late in the first half to 14:31 left in the game.
+Mississippi State went nearly nine minutes without a field goal from late in the first half to 14:33 left in the game.

 Vanderbilt made 50 percent of its shots from the field, including six 3-pointers, during the first 20 minutes to take a 37-23 halftime lead.